ptozun/uarch-alex/README.md

-# Micro-architectural Analysis of ALEX, Art, and Btree
+# Micro-architectural Analysis of ALEX, ART, and Btree

 ## How to run the benchmark driver
 Download the project: